foundersandcoders/coursebook/src/course/application/functions.md

 ## Hello user

 Write a function which greets the user.
 The function should receive one argument, a string.
 We can assume the string is a person's name.
 We'd like the function to return "Hello " and then the name.
-We should be able to see the outputs in the console.
+We should be able to see the output in the console.

 Examples: